-- 2) Provide two to three examples of education/training activities offered by the school or program in the last three years in response to community-identified needs.
-For each activity, include the number of external participants served (ie, individuals who are not faculty or students at the institution that houses the school or program). (self-study document) - 3) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 1) Provide two to three examples of education/training activities offered by the school or program in the last three years in response to community-identified needs in the format of Template F3-1.
+For each activity, include the number of external participants served (i.e., individuals who are not faculty or students at the institution that houses the school or program) and an indication of how the unit identified the educational need. (self-study document) - 2) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

 G1.
-Diversity and Cultural Competence (SPH and PHP)
+Diversity & Cultural Competence (SPH and PHP)

-The school or program defines systematic, coherent and long-term efforts to incorporate elements of diversity.
-Diversity considerations relate to faculty, staff, students, curriculum, scholarship and community engagement efforts.
+The school or program defines systematic, coherent, and long-term efforts to incorporate elements of diversity.
+Diversity considerations relate to faculty, staff, students, curriculum, scholarship, and community engagement efforts.